IBM/storage-fusion/backup-restore/recipes/Domino-Data-Labs/Readme.md

   - IngressClasses
   - SecurityContextConstraints

-This recipe does not backup PVCs.
+This recipe does not backup PVCs and should only be used on a blank namespace.

 Note: we also exclude certain resources to not bloat the backup.